WICG/webcomponents/proposals/Imperative-Shadow-DOM-Distribution-API.md

     3. Otherwise, insert node into parent’s children before child’s index.

-    4. [Update Step] If parent is a shadow host, its shadow's `slotting` is not "manual" and node is a slotable, then assign a slot for node.
+    4. [Update Step] If parent is a shadow host, its shadow's `slotAssignment` is not "manual" and node is a slotable, then assign a slot for node.

-    5. [New Step] If parent's root is a shadow root, shadow's `slotting` is "manual", and parent is a slot, throw exception.
+    5. [New Step] If parent's root is a shadow root, shadow's `slotAssignment` is "manual", and parent is a slot, throw exception.

     6. If parent’s root is a shadow root, and parent is a slot whose assigned nodes is the empty list, then run signal a slot change for parent.